dwolopes/FirstVueApp/README.md

 2. Extract the file:

     ```
-    After the extract the folder, open it and click in the index.html file inside de folder.
+    After extract the folder, open it and click in the index.html file inside de folder.
 It will open in your
     favorite browser.
 Make sure you have access to Internet.

 ### Using Python